 Students complete a film or live theatre performance approved by the director of the acting program.
-PREREQUISITES: ENTM330
+PREREQUISITES: ENTM330, ACTING SENIOR

-ENTM487 Internship I
+ENTM485 Internship I

-An internship is an opportunity to apply the knowledge and skills you have acquired in your academic studies, to a practical, workplace setting.
-All internship experiences should provide exposure to an occupation, industry or career field, have clear and defined learning outcomes, and a specific project or job for you to complete.
-The intern must complete a minimum of 90 hours during the 10-week quarter.
+An internship is an opportunity to apply the knowledge and skills students have acquired in their academic studies, to a practical, workplace setting.
+All internship experiences should provide exposure to an occupation, industry or career field, have clear and defined learning outcomes, and a specific project or job to complete.
 All internships require the direction of an Internship Supervising Instructor.
-A successful Internship results in 3 units of credit, which is the equivalent of a regular class.
+The intern must complete a minimum of 90 hours during the 10-week quarter, which results in 3 units of credit.
 The grade assigned to the Internship is Pass or Fail.

-ENTM488 Internship II
+ENTM486 Internship II